poldracklab/cogat/README.md

 ## Create default user

 Add `MAKE_DEFAULT_USER=True` to the `.env` file in the root of the project.
 The user specificed in scripts/create_superuser.py will then be created on startup of the uwsgi container.

+## Old users

+The import contianer looks for an environment variable named `MYSQL_DUMP` and uses its value as the sql dump file to import into mysql.
+This variable should be defined in `.env`.
+The users will be imported when the import container is started.
+It should be started with docker-compose using the `docker-compose-import.yml` config file.